Individual Coaching and Prayer

 Introduction

-Coach (Mentor) + Coachee (Mentee)
+Coach (Mentor) and Coachee (Mentee)

 The Goal of Ministry Coaching

-Resources to Facilitate Ministry Coaching
+Our Approach to Ministry Coaching